 In the first three weeks of this missions course we've looked at:

-In this fourth week, we turn to the issues of strategy and tactics.
+In this fourth week, we turn to the issues of strategy and methods.

 Let's define strategy.
 (Side note: don't you love how teachers always like to define words?)
 Strategy deals with the big picture parts of answering the questions of "where" and "how" in world evangelism.
 Strategy's Greek roots are in words that mean "general" or "commander."
 So, the word has come to us from military vocabulary.
-Strategy has to do with the management of resources for winning wars.
-It's something different from tactics.
+Strategy has to do with the overall management of resources.
+It's something different from methods.
 Strategy is, in fact, what needs to be done at the big picture level before tactics are even talked about.
-Tactics is how strategy gets played out in the trenches.
+Methods is how strategy gets played out in the trenches.

 If you hate statistics, this could be a bad week for you.
 Hopefully, the use of lots of charts will help you visualize these figures in meaningful ways.